FTL vs LTL Delivery Options for Your Business

 Of course, as more innovation takes place, an already complex industry is fast becoming a minefield for the uninitiated.
 Thus, it is always worth seeking the expertise of a third party should you wish to stay ahead of the curve.

-In this article, we will explore the advantages & disadvantages of FTL and the advantages & disadvantages of LTL freight shipping in terms of money saved, time spent in delivery, and efficiency of the method.
+In this article, we will explore the advantages & disadvantages of FTL service and the advantages & disadvantages of LTL freight shipping in terms of money saved, time spent in delivery, and efficiency of the method.

 What is LTL (Less Than Truckload) Shipping?